May Day: Hungary

 In Hungary it is called St. Philip and Jacob's day or sometimes Zöldfarsang.
 However, contrary to the name, the ecclesiastical explanation of the feast actually refers to the miracle of St. Walpurga.
 In contrast, the Hexennacht tradition has survived in only a few places, with witchcraft traditions usually taking place on other days.

 The Majális, a merry folk festival, was usually held in a nearby forest, with the food and drink being taken along, which was usually attended by the whole town.
 There were sack-races, tree climbing, wrestling, strength tests, horse races, singing, dancing and military songs.
 It was a day of relaxing and walking in nature.

 Paul Szinyei Merse: Majális.
-The painting portraying the Majális picnic.
+The painting portrays the Majális picnic.

 The Majális has a rich tradition in the country, celebrated with dance festivals, concert series and funfairs, set up all throughout the country.
 There is also an utcabál ("street bal"), when the streets are often filled with dancing residents.

 In smaller settlements like (in e.g. Pilisszentkereszt) together with their neighbouring municipalities, set up a May Pole.

 In Hungary it was customary to set up May Poles (májfa or májusfa) in several places in the town.
 It was usually set on May Day or Pentecost.
 Sometimes they were just tied to the fence, but most of the time they were planted in the ground.
 The trees were carved and erected in secret, usually in the dead of night.
 The aim was always to go out with the girls. the boys set them up (usually one for every unmarried girl) and it was danced around together.
 For the night the tree was usually guarded, so that it would not be taken away by rivals, or toppled by a rival's courting team.

 "Drink water on an empty stomach: the lungs will be renewed" - they used to say in Transylvania, where it was customary for girls to go to the spring or river on this day to wash their faces in water, which was believed to have magical powers to make them beautiful and healthy.
 Other superstitions include decorating the house with elderberries to ward off witches, and that the butter spat out on this day, called Philip-Jacob butter, can be used to treat earache.